omar-haris/smart-coding-mcp/README.md

 ### Option 1: Zero-Config (Recommended)

-The simplest way to use the server is via `npx`.
-This ensures you always have the latest version and requires zero manual setup:
+The simplest way to use the server is via `npx`. **No arguments needed.** The server will automatically detect your project root from the IDE's handshake protocol.

 ```json
 {